AllanVester/pytube/docs/user/auth.rst

 **Some videos have age restrictions, so you need to authenticate to download, pass the parameters use_oauth=True and allow_oauth_cache=True**::

-        from pytubefix import YouTube
+        from pytube import YouTube
-        from pytubefix.cli import on_progress
+        from pytube.cli import on_progress

         url = input("url >")